nickduran/gonn-models-perspective/README.md

 > **Figure 5a: depicts error rate of 1b, 1c, and 1d above.**

 3) In runMLP: call runActivationTrack.m: "Single trial" test code, generating Figures 5b-c (activation of candidate objects egocentric or other-centric choice).
 Calls test_perception_from.m based on input from makeStimuli.m.
-Operates by passing activation one time through network, then use=ing output activations to update the input activations to network, and does this for 10 iterations to see how model converges with max activation for one of the output nodes.
+Operates by passing activation one time through network, then useing output activations to update the input activations to network, and does this for 10 iterations to see how model converges with max activation for one of the output nodes.

 - 3a) Figure 5b based on initial activation such that model initially "thinks:" left-instructions, no social belief informationg given, initial ego activation at 90%
 - 3b) Figure 5c based on initial activation such that model initially "thinks:" left-instructions, social belief information now given (cannot see), initial ego activation at 90, network can flip!